jimbaker/talks/jython-at-rackspace.md

 # Jython

 * Why do I care?
-What can it do for me?
+* What can it do for me?
-* Emphasis on compatibility with Python - CPython is our reference implementation
+* Compatible - CPython is our reference implementation and we use Python's regrtest
-* But with reasonable performance
+* Still maintain performance
-* Even possible to match or exceed PyPy...
+* Future possibility: even possible to match or exceed PyPy...
 * Most important: easy integration with Java

 # Jython background

 * Implementation of Python for the Java platform
 * Compiles to Java bytecode
+* From the beginning great Java integration via some cleverness
+* Small team of committers
 * Under on-and-off development since 1997
-* Small team of committers

 # Who uses it?